44yyyy/HTB-Writeups/BoardLight-Easy/BoardLight.md

 I have a feeling we are not looking in the right place.
 I know there is a cron job running the mysql binary, but it is not writable to us, nor can we read the cron jobs for the ```root``` user.

 Let's take a step back.
 Checking the SUID bit binaries again, there is an interesting binary that I have never seen before.
-The ```enlightenment``` binaries seem interest.
+The ```enlightenment``` binaries seem interesting.
 Let's look them up.

 Apparently, the ```enlightment_sys``` binary is vulnerable to CVE-2022-37706, a local privilege escalation flaw due to the binary being SUID root.